 This water-based nail varnish is practically odor-free and vegan.

 It doesn’t have toluene, camphor, parabens, gluten, toluene, dibutyl phthalate, polyurethane, or formaldehyde.

 Just apply two coats, and you’re done.

 If you have little ones already, you might recognize this product.
-It launched with a mommy & me set that has a big bottle and a little bottle.
+It launched with a mommy & me set that has a big bottle and a small bottle.

-Interestingly, PETA itself certified the polish as cruelty-free.
+Interestingly, PETA itself certified nail polish as cruelty-free.

 Additionally, it avoids the Big Seven no-nos, including camphor, formaldehyde, formaldehyde resin, toluene, and dibutyl phthalate.

 Sundays is one of the most renowned nail polish brands and they consider the health of the salon employees and furry friends, not just clients and customers.